Mr-Pine/curryst/curryst.typ

     available-width,
     /// The minimum amount between each premise. min-premise-spacing,
+    /// The spacing between the premise lines vertical-premise-spacing,
     /// The stroke of the bar.
     bar-stroke,
     /// The amount by which to extend the bar on each side.